 Andrew is a self-educated business owner and entrepreneur with plenty of free advice (which is worth exactly what you pay for it!).

-If you look out at the stock market, investors seem to fall into two neat categories if you're a value investor.
+As an investor, I can see that investors seem to fall into two neat categories.
 Type one is the patient, steady type who does a ton of research before buying a stock based on the underlying fundamentals of the business.

 This type always thinks about stocks as a scientist thinks about a field of study, and they believe that intrinsic value matters in the long term.
 Type one is boring, but their strategy generally works over the long term.
 The short term is another matter.

 Type two is much more interested in following and anticipating trends, will often try to make money quickly, and will frequently put capital at risk in order to get a higher return.
 Not all type two investors use options, but many do, and options are frequently associated with gambling, with gamification and other gimmicks enticing investors ever further out onto the risk curve.